awsdocs/amazon-ecr-user-guide/doc_source/image-scanning.md

 Amazon ECR uses the severity for a CVE from the upstream distribution source if available, otherwise we use the Common Vulnerability Scoring System \(CVSS\) score\.
 The CVSS score can be used to obtain the NVD vulnerability severity rating\.
 For more information, see [NVD Vulnerability Severity Ratings](https://nvd.nist.gov/vuln-metrics/cvss)\.

 You can manually scan container images stored in Amazon ECR, or you can configure your repositories to scan images when you push them to a repository\.
 The last completed image scan findings can be retrieved for each image\.
 Amazon ECR sends an event to Amazon EventBridge \(formerly called CloudWatch Events\) when an image scan is completed\.
-For more information, see [Amazon ECR Events and EventBridge](ecr-eventbridge.md)\.
+For more information, see [Amazon ECR events and EventBridge](ecr-eventbridge.md)\.

 For troubleshooting details for some common issues when scanning images, see [Troubleshooting Image Scanning Issues](image-scanning-troubleshooting.md)\.